Building a Commercial Excellence Roadmap in the United States

 Step 8: Implement With Agility

 Execution must balance structure with flexibility.
 The U.S. market changes rapidly, and rigid roadmaps risk becoming obsolete.
+Continuous improvement and agility require a culture of ongoing learning and adaptation to market dynamics and customer feedback.

 Best practices: